VenturianTome/VenturianTome/src/5.Characters/Cardboard_Friend.md

 ## | Relationships
 - [**The Betrayer**](5.Characters/One-Use_Uncommon.md)
   - There is *speculation* that The Betrayer is a future version of Cardboard Friend due to some of the suspicious things that they say in both *Hell’s Island Pt.1* and *Hell’s Island Pt.2*
-   - The Betrayer says that they and Ghost were friends, but Ghost denies it \[12:25 - *The Horror Continues*]
+   - The Betrayer says that they and Ghost were friends, but Ghost denies it \[12:25 - *The Horror Continues (Hell's Island Pt.2)*]
-   - The Betrayer claims Ghost "found another friend," to which Ghost says that Toast has always been his friend; The Betrayer says that that wasn't always true and that Ghost was so lonely as a child \[22:54 - *The Horror Continues*]
+   - The Betrayer claims Ghost "found another friend," to which Ghost says that Toast has always been his friend; The Betrayer says that that wasn't always true and that Ghost was so lonely as a child \[22:54 - *The Horror Continues (Hell's Island Pt.2)*]

 - [**Gregory Casket**](5.Characters/Gregory_Casket.md)
   - The first time we saw Cardboard Friend was when he was haunting the house of young Gregory, playing as his friend and eventually scaring him